-In order to leave a comment on our Site, it’s required that you enter your name, email address and the message itself are all required.
+To leave a comment on our Site, your name, email address and the message itself are all required.
 Your IP address is also collected for the purposes of spam prevention.

 Name: We use a name to distinguish comments from each other to help with clarity of understanding for those reading the comments.
-A nickname or alias is acceptable providing it’s appropriate and doesn’t impersonate another commentator.
+A nickname or alias is acceptable provided it’s appropriate and doesn’t impersonate another commentator.

 Email Address: We use this to be able to identify comments if you want your data to be deleted.
-By providing your email address, Waterodn Media can fulfil their obligation to allow you to delete all of your comments by collecting and removing comments under that address.
+By providing your email address, Waterdown Media can fulfil our obligation to allow you to delete all of your comments by collecting and removing comments under that address.

 Your email address is not made public and can only be viewed by the Waterdown Media Team.

-Comments: When posting comments on this Site you have the option to write any of your thoughts.
-We actively encourage you not to include personal data in the comments you post.
-We are not responsible for any legal, economic or physical consequences you experience for posting a comment on our Site.
+Comment Contents: When posting comments you are welcome to write what you like providing it’s in line with our Comments Policy.
+We encourage you not to include personal data in the comments you post.
+We are not responsible for any legal, physical or otherwise consequences you experience from posting a comment on our Site.

-Whilst every care is taken to ensure the comments on this Site are not going to cause harm it is not possible for us to monitor every one and thus ultimately the responsibility of the comment is with the commenter.
+Whilst every care is taken to ensure the comments on this Site are not going to cause harm it is not possible for us to monitor them all and thus ultimately the sole responsibility of the comment is with the commenter.

-The Waterdown Media Team have ultimate authority to delete comments without warning or prior notice at our sole discretion
+The Waterdown Media Team reserves the right to delete comments without warning or prior notice at our sole discretion.

-Comments are kept indefinitely unless they are deleted by the Waterdown Media Team, or requested to be deleted by the commenter.
-Comments may be archived using other services such as Google Cache or the Wayback Machine after they have been deleted from the site.
-Comments can also be screenshotted by other users and we have no ability to know or delete your comments from individuals who engage in such practices.
+Please note comments may be archived using other services such as Google Cache or the Wayback Machine after they have been deleted from the site.
+Other users can also screenshot comments and we have no ability to identify or delete your comments from individuals who engage in such practices.

 How can I delete my comments?